 - The Phantom Menace has the space-ground battle of Naboo, between the Trade Federation, the Gungans, Padme's attack on the palace, the duel between, Qui-Gon and Obi-Wan and Darth Maul, and the attack on the Trade Federation command ship.

 - A New Hope has the battle of Yavin IV, where the Rebellion sends all of its starfighters against the Death Star as it moves to destroy the Rebel base.

 - Return of the Jedi has the Battle of Endor, split between the ground battle in the actual moon, and the space battle with the Imperial armada and the Rebel fleet over the moon's orbit.
 Though initially outmatched, sheer determination on all fronts allows the Rebellion to triumph, leading to the Original Trilogy's happy ending.

 - The opening credits of X-Men Origins: Wolverine shows the titular character to have participated in many of these.

 - Almost every James Bond movie prior to For Your Eyes Only featured one of these, with armies of hundreds of extras clashing and killing each other off in choreographed battles stretching across an entire huge secret enemy base.
 Almost no movie after that has, because apparently it makes Bond more heroic to be able to do it all by himself now.

-- Braveheart has 2 major ones.
+- Braveheart has two major ones.
 The Battle of Stirling Bridge and the battle of Falkirk, both all kinds of epic.

 - Red Cliff has a total of three: